Blackhawks grooming next wave of prospects at weeklong camp

 “It’s a little different,” fourth-year participant Matheson Iacopelli said.
 “They changed up the camp a lot from the last three years.”

 That’s not to say there’s no NHL talent on the ice this week.
 The Hawks are high on many of these players.
-But while last year’s camp was about sorting out who would comprise the next wave of Chicago Blackhawks, this year’s camp is more about finding out will comprise the next wave of Rockford IceHogs.
-The Hawks largely tapped their prospect pool last season, but a flood of players on the first year of their entry-level contracts are coming in.
+But while last year’s camp was about sorting out who would comprise the next wave of Hawks, this year’s camp is more about finding out who will comprise the next wave of Rockford IceHogs.
+The Hawks largely tapped their prospect pool last season, but a flood of players on the first year of their entry-level contracts is coming in.

 For older players with new contracts, such as Iacopelli, there’s a bit more urgency as they jockey for the front office’s attention.

 “It’s a different feeling coming in this year, knowing I signed a contract and I’m not heading back to school in the fall,” said defenseman Luc Snuggerud, who played 13 games with the IceHogs last spring after turning pro following his junior season at Nebraska-Omaha.
-“It’s a little bit of a different mindset, knowing I’m competing for a job and I’m her to stay now.
+“It’s a little bit of a different mindset, knowing I’m competing for a job and I’m here to stay now.
 It’s exciting, though.”

-Other players looking to turn heads as first-year pros include Matthew Highmore, a high-scoring undrafted forward; forward Graham Knott, a second-round pick in 2015; and forward Alexandre Fortin, last year’s breakout performer who is only participating in off-ice work this year because of an injury.
+Other players looking to turn heads as first-year pros include Matthew Highmore, a high-scoring undrafted forward; forward Graham Knott, a second-round pick in 2015; and forward Alexandre Fortin, last year’s breakout performer who’s only participating in off-ice work this year because of an injury.

 Despite being one of the younger players in camp at 19, DeBrincat might be the closest to making the team.
 The 5-7 juggernaut had 65 goals and 62 assists in 63 games for the OHL’s Erie Otters last season.
 While most of the players in camp demur when asked how close they feel they are to the NHL, DeBrincat isn’t shy.

 “That’s the goal,” he said.
-“Obviously you’re playing against men in the NHL, and if they feel I need time in Rockford, I’ll go to Rockford and do whatever they ask.
+“Obviously, you’re playing against men in the NHL, and if they feel I need time in Rockford, I’ll go to Rockford and do whatever they ask.
 But my goal is to make the team.”

 Email: mlazerus@suntimes.com